Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - High coupling;
 - Adding parameters handling may increase the page widgets size, and decrease the code readability.

+Comparing the approaches described above, we choose the [`NavigationNotifier`](#navigationnotifier-approach) approach as it aligns with the overall architectural requirements, simplifies the testing process, and is highly extensible.

 ### Architecture
 > Fundamental structures of the feature and context (diagram).

 ### Program
 > Detailed solution description to class/method level.